tessa-woodard/react-i-ii-review/state.md

 }
 ```

+when they click questionsAnswered it increases by 1

 ### Apply

 Try these on your own, but work together if you start to get stuck.

 5. Create a `Student` component that keeps track of the number of questions the student has asked, with a button that adds 1 to the total when it's clicked

 6. Now add a text input where the student can type in their questions with a button to add them to a list of questions that is displayed below the number of questions asked.